sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

 the build and what commands its going to run.
 No message is printed when the function returns `None`.

+- `watchInputOptions: Seq[Watch.InputOption]` allows the build to override the default watch options.
+For example, to add the ability to reload the build by typing the 'l' key, add
+`ThisBuild / watchInputOptions += Watch.InputOption('l', "reload",
+Watch.Reload)` to the `build.sbt` file.
+When using the default `watchStartMessage`, this will also add the option to the list displayed by the '?' option.

 - `watchBeforeCommand: () => Unit` provides a callback to run before evaluating the task.
 It can be used to clear the console screen by adding `ThisBuild / watchBeforeCommand := Watch.clearScreen` to the